-\paragraph{Automated slice prescription in fetal brain MRI} Existing implementations use the pose estimated from a single volume acquired at the start of the sequence to prescribe all slices in the stack~\cite{hoffmann2021,silva2024}.
+Existing implementations use the pose estimated from a single volume acquired at the start of the sequence to prescribe all slices in the stack~\cite{hoffmann2021,silva2024}.
 While this approach accurately prescribes slices according to the initial head pose, it does not account for inter-slice motion.
 In contrast, E(3)-Pose aims to adjust the imaging plane for every slice in the stack, based on the head pose estimated from the preceding navigator volume.